-Zen meditation meetings of the Open Way Zen Group are held at the Quaker Meeting House, 10 Hampson Street, in Kelvin Grove from 7:00pm to 9:00pm EVERY WEDNESDAY (see map below).
+Zen meditation meetings of the Open Way Brisbane Zen Group are held at the Quaker Meeting House, 10 Hampson Street, in Kelvin Grove from 7:00pm to 9:00pm on WEDNESDAY NIGHTS (see map below).

-The root teacher of the Open Way Zen group is eminent Japanese Zen Master Hogen Yamahata, who spends a substantial part of the year in Byron Bay.
+The root teacher of the Open Way Zen group is eminent Japanese Zen Master Hogen Yamahata

 The orientation brochure contains more on the Zen approach to meditation.
 Zen Mountain Monastery also has a useful introduction to zen meditation.
 Alternatively, please contact Peter Bruza in one of the following ways: